TypeStrong/typedoc/site/development/internationalization.md

 Plugins may use TypeDoc's internationalization module to provide multiple translations for strings declared within them.
-To do this, they should call {@link Internationalization.Internationalization.addTranslations |
-Application.internationalization.addTranslations} with their expected values.
+To do this, they should call [Application.internationalization.addTranslations] with their expected values.

 The `addTranslations` method expects that all translatable strings have been declared in the `TranslatableStrings` interface.
 To do this, use declaration